symplely/uv-ffi/README.md

 ## Installation

 There will be two ways:
-    composer create-project symplely/uv-ffi .cdef/libuv
+    composer require symplely/uv-ffi
 and:
-    composer require symplely/uv-ffi
+    composer create-project symplely/uv-ffi .cdef/libuv

 This package/repo is self-contained, meaning it has **GitHub Actions** building each hardware platforms libuv _binary_ `.dylib` `.dll` `.so`, and committing back to repo.

-The `require` installation will include all _binaries_, whereas `create-project` will delete the ones not detected for installers hardware. `create-project` is the **recommended** installation choice.
+The `require` installation will include all _binaries_ under `vendor` , whereas `create-project` will delete the ones not detected for installers hardware, and setup a different loading/installation area.
+This feature is still a work in progress.

 `FFI` is enabled by default in `php.ini` since `PHP 7.4`, as to `OpCache`, they should not be changed unless already manually disabled.
 Only the `preload` section might need setting up if better performance is desired.